suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 This draft makes use of terminology defined in {{RFC9019}} and {{I-D.ietf-suit-manifest}}.

+In addition, this document uses the following term:

+* *Primary cell*: a single-use battery chemistry that can be discharged but not recharged, making energy budgeting a one-way operation.

 # Extension Metadata

 Some additional metadata makes management of SUIT updates easier: